Cold Steeping Tea

 - A strainer or tea bag (many tea pots and all iced tea makers include this)

 To start, you will typically want to use a little more tea for a cold steep tea than you would for a hot steep.
-A general rule would be to use 4-8 teaspoons of tea to the quart of water, depending on the type of tea used and the desired strength of the tea.
+A general rule would be to use 4-8 tablespoons of tea to the quart of water, depending on the type of tea used and the desired strength of the tea.
 We recommend giving the leaves a quick rinse.
 Be sure to use cold water for this!

 Place your tea in the container either loose or in a bag or infuser, just make sure that there is enough room for the tea to swirl around and release their flavors and anti-oxidants.